bparanj/crystal/programming/iac/docs/experiments/provisioning-step.md

 **Let me know if you'd like a detailed illustration of this flow for a specific cloud provider (AWS, Azure, GCP) or a particular CI/CD platform!**

 Automating the provisioning process for new customers, using Packer for image creation and Terraform for infrastructure provisioning, involves several steps to ensure a smooth and scalable workflow.
-This process typically involves integrating these tools with a CI/CD pipeline and possibly using additional automation and orchestration tools.
+This process  involves integrating these tools with a CI/CD pipeline and possibly using additional automation and orchestration tools.
 Here’s a high-level approach to achieve this:

 ### Step 1: Create Base Images with Packer